openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

-# Install OpenVINO™ Runtime for macOS from Installer
+# Install OpenVINO™ Runtime on macOS from Installer

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the OpenVINO Development Tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
 These tools are now only available on [pypi.org](https://pypi.org/project/openvino-dev/).